 Recently 20/20 did, in my opinion, a long overdue segment on this debilitating disorder.
 Here is the link.
 An expert in the field, Anna Christie, shared the results of a survey of the literature with me and she found only 30 published articles that focused primarily on this.
 There may be more but the point is that is microscopic compared to research on other anxiety disorders.

 Because it is so common and debilitating, we decided to do a supplement to the Turnaround program that addresses this problem.
 Building on the step-by-step process we lay out in the program, we lay out specifics to help your child overcome this.
-We hope to release it in May 2016.
+Here is a link to our supplement.
 Here is an excellent blog post on what treatment is like from a mom’s point of view.

 Recent update: Dr. Russ has written an interactive children’s book on emetophobia.
 It is for use on Apple devices.
 It is only offered for sale through Apple Books.
 Check it out!